iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

     :align: center
     :alt: the reclassified angle image

-In this image, red colors correspond to increases in both NIR and Red reflectance, white corresponds to increases in NIR and decreases in Red reflectance, purple corresponds to decreases in NIR and increases in Red reflectance, and blue corresponds to decreases in both NIR and Red reflectance.
+|br| In this image, red colors correspond to increases in both NIR and Red reflectance, white corresponds to increases
+in NIR and decreases in Red reflectance, purple corresponds to decreases in NIR and increases in Red reflectance, and blue corresponds to decreases in both NIR and Red reflectance.
 You can also consult the diagram shown below:

 .. image:: ../../../img/egm702/week4/change_vector.png
     :width: 400